Armour-piercing, capped, ballistic capped shell: History

 Early World War II-era uncapped AP projectiles fired from high-velocity guns were able to penetrate about twice their calibre at close range: 100 m.
 At longer ranges (500–1,000 m), this dropped to 1.5–1.1 calibres due to the poor ballistic shape and higher drag of the smaller-diameter early projectiles.

-As the war progressed, vehicle armour became progressively thicker (and sloped) and early war AP and APHE was less effective against newer tanks.
-The initial response was to compensate by increased muzzle velocity in newly developed anti-tank guns.
-However, it was found that steel shot tended to shatter on impact at velocities greater than about 823 m/s (2700 feet/second).
+As the war progressed, vehicle armour became progressively thicker (and sloped) and early war AP and APHE were less effective against newer tanks.
+The initial response was to compensate by increased muzzle velocities in newly developed anti-tank guns.
+However, it was found that steel shot tended to shatter on impact at velocities greater than 823 m/s (2700 feet/second).

-To counter this a cap of softer metal was attached to the tip of an AP (solid) round.
+To counter this, a cap of softer metal was attached to the tip of an AP (solid) round.
 The cap transferred energy from the tip of the shell to the sides of the projectile, thereby helping to reduce shattering.
 In addition, the cap appeared to improve penetration of sloped armour by deforming, spreading, and "sticking" to the armour on impact and thereby reducing the tendency of the shell to deflect at an angle.
 However, the cap structure of the APC shell reduced the aerodynamic efficiency of the round with a resultant reduction in accuracy and range.

-Later in the conflict, APCBC fired at close range from large-calibre, high-velocity guns (75–128 mm) were able to penetrate a much greater thickness of armour in relation to their calibre (2.5 times) and also a greater thickness (2–1.75 times) at longer ranges (1,500–2,000 m).
+Later in the conflict, APCBCs fired at close range from large-calibre, high-velocity guns (75–128 mm) were able to penetrate much greater thicknesses of armour in relation to their calibres (2.5 times) and also greater thicknesses (2–1.75 times) at longer ranges (1,500–2,000 m).
 Comparative testing of British 17-pounder (76 mm) gun and US Army APCBC rounds fired into captured German Panther tanks indicated the APCBC munitions were more accurate than late war armour-piercing discarding sabot (APDS) shot, though the lot used was described as sub-standard and the report made no determination of general APDS accuracy.

-APCBC shot was produced for a wide range of anti-tank artillery ranging from 2 pounders to the German 88 mm.
-This type of munition was also designated as APBC (Armour Piercing Ballistic Capped), in reference to the Soviet version of APCBC.
+APCBC shot was produced for a wide range of anti-tank artillery ranging from 2-pounders to the German 88 mm.
+This type of munition was also designated as APBC (armour piercing ballistic capped), in reference to the Soviet version of APCBC.
 APCBC shot was also used in naval armaments in World War II.
 After World War II, the trend in armour-piercing munitions development centred on sub-calibre projectiles.
 No tank guns designed since the late 1950s have used full-caliber AP, APC, or APCBC ammunition.